robj411/p2_drivers/code/costing/README.md

 Facility transition occurs $I_0=7$ weeks before vaccine approval, which in turn depends on R&D investments.
-We have three levels in our scenarios, corresponding to a 100 Days Mission, 200 days, and 365 days.
+We have three levels in our scenarios, corresponding to SSVs available in 100 days, 200 days, and 365 days.
+The total weeks taken for vaccine approval can be written as
-The total weeks taken for vaccine approval can be written as follows:
+follows:

 $$W_{j}^{(S)} = \sum_{i=0}^3 W_{i;j}^{(S)}$$